Check Cashing: How to Do It Without a Business Bank Account

 - The amount as a number and spelled out

-Business checks will often contain security features not found in personal checks.
+Business checks will often contain security features not found in personal statements.
 For instance, many business checks have holograms or watermarks to help banks reduce fraud.

 Common Issues with Cashing Business Checks

-There are certain situations in which cashing business checks without a bank account can cause problems.
+There are certain situations where cashing business checks without a bank account can cause problems.

 For example, let’s say that you receive a check from a customer, and it’s made out to your business’s name.
 However, you have yet to open a business checking account.
 What will happen with this transaction?